 INTEND ANY SUBSTANTIVE CHANGE BY LANGUAGE DIFFERENCES.
 THE UCCJEA EXPANDS TO THE PERSONS WHO CAN REQUEST DOCUMENTS FROM THE STATE'S COURTS TO "A LAW ENFORCEMENT OFFICIAL OF ANOTHER STATE" TO FACILITATE ENFORCEMENT OF CHILD-CUSTODY ORDERS. {{UCCJA SECTION 21.
 PRESERVATION OF DOCUMENTS FOR USE IN OTHER STATES.
 In any custody proceeding in this state the court shall preserve the pleadings, orders and decrees, any record that has been made of its hearings, social studies, and other pertinent documents until the child reaches eighteen (18) years of age.
-Upon appropriate request of the court of another state the court (d) A court of this State shall preserve the pleadings, orders, decrees, records of hearings, evaluations, and other pertinent records with respect to a child-custody proceeding until the child attains 18 years of age.
-Upon appropriate request by a court or law enforcement official of another State, the court shall forward a certified copy of these records. shall forward to the other court certified copies of any or all such documents.]]
-UCCJEA ARTICLE 2 IS THE "HEART" OF THE UCCJEA.
-UCCJEA ARTICLE 2 DEFINES WHEN A COURT MAY EXERCISE CHILD-CUSTODY JURISDICTION TO CONSIDER MAKING A CHILD- CUSTODY DETERMINATION.
+Upon appropriate request of the court of another state the court shall forward to the other court certified copies of any or all such documents.}}

+UCCJA SECTION 3 IS THE "HEART" OF THE UCCJA.
 IT PROVIDES THE BASIS FOR CHILD-CUSTODY JURISDICTION UNDER THE UCCJA AND DEFINES THOSE SITUATIONS IN WHICH A COURT MAY ASSERT CHILD CUSTODY JURISDICTION.
-UCCJEA ARTICLE 2 GREATLY EXPANDS UCCJA SECTION 3 AND INCORPORATES CHANGES IN THE LAW MANDATED BY THE FEDERAL PARENTAL KIDNAPPING PREVENTION ACT AND TO COORDINATE WITH THE HAGUE CONVENTION ON THE CIVIL ASPECTS OF INTERNATIONAL CHILD ABDUCTION.
-THE EXPANDED UCCJEA ARTICLE 2 FURTHER DEFINES WHEN A COURT CAN - AND CANNOT - EXERCISE JURISDICTION, DIFFERENTIATES BETWEEN "INITIAL" AND "MODIFICATION" JURISDICTION, PROVIDES THOSE CIRCUMSTANCES UNDER WHICH A COURT LOSES CONTINUING CHILD-CUSTODY JURISDICTION, DEFINES THE STATE THAT MAY ASSUME JURISDICTION AFTER THE ORIGINAL CHILD-CUSTODY JURISDICTION, AND PROVIDES CLARIFICATION FOR THOSE INSTANCES WHEN "EMERGENCY TEMPORARY JURISDICTION" IS SOUGHT TO ADDRESS "EMERGENCY" CIRCUMSTANCES.
-[ARTICLE] 2 JURISDICTION